-69. The Committee notes with concern;

-(a) The serious shortcomings in the collection and publication of data on the situation of persons with disabilities across all areas of life, including in health, education, employment and the justice system;

-(b) The lack of disaggregated data, including in relation to the situation of lesbian, gay, bisexual, transgender, intersex, refugee and stateless persons with disabilities, persons with disabilities in refugee-like situations, persons with disabilities under temporary protection, children with disabilities (especially concerning education), women and girls with disabilities and persons with disabilities in institutions.

-70. The Committee recommends that the State party develop a comprehensive national disability data framework to ensure appropriate, nationally consistent measures for the collection, interpretation and public reporting of disaggregated data on the full range of obligations under the Convention, especially with regard to lesbian, gay, bisexual, transgender, intersex, refugee and stateless persons with disabilities, persons with disabilities in refugee-like situations, persons with disabilities under temporary protection, children with disabilities, women and girls with disabilities and persons with disabilities in institutions.
+- 71. The Committee notes with concern: - (a) The serious shortcomings in the collection and publication of data on the situation of persons with disabilities across all areas of life, including health, education, employment and the justice system; - (b) The lack of disaggregated data, including in relation to the situation of lesbian, gay, bisexual, transgender and intersex persons with disabilities, refugees and stateless persons with disabilities, persons with disabilities in refugee-like situations, persons with disabilities under temporary protection, children with disabilities (in particular concerning education), women and girls with disabilities and persons with disabilities in institutions. - 72.
+The Committee recommends that the State party develop a comprehensive national disability data framework to ensure appropriate, nationally consistent measures for the collection, interpretation and public reporting of disaggregated data on the full range of obligations under the Convention, in particular with regard to lesbian, gay, bisexual, transgender and intersex persons with disabilities, refugees and stateless persons with disabilities, persons with disabilities in refugee-like situations, persons with disabilities under temporary protection, children with disabilities, women and girls with disabilities and persons with disabilities in institutions.